 Though you don’t need to have a lawyer to apply for disability, we’ve mentioned the many benefits throughout this article.

 One other thing to keep in mind is that it won’t cost you anything up front!
 That’s because all disability attorneys in our network work on contingency.
 So, until you settle your claim, you pay nothing.
-And if you do win, you only pay a small, one-time fee deducted from your settlement.
+And if you do win, you only pay a small, one-time fee.

 Basically, getting the benefits you deserve can sometimes feel like a fight.
 But with the right lawyer in your corner, you can approach the process with nothing but love!